KYRAL-Health/medichat-ai/README.md

 3. Review the analysis results in the following tabs:
    - Diagnoses: View potential conditions with confidence scores and reasoning
    - Recommendations: See suggested actions, tests, and lifestyle changes
-   - Export: Generate and download a PDF report of the analysis

 ## Important Note